raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Retry Delay TLV {#delay}

-The Retry Delay TLV (0) is be used by a server to request that a client close the session, and not to reconnect for the indicated time interval.
+The Retry Delay TLV (0) is used by a server to request that a client close the session, and not to reconnect for the indicated time interval.
 It is also used as a modifier on error responses, to indicate how long the client should wait before retrying that particular operation.